Neck & Back Pain

 - joint mobilisations – stiff or unstable upper neck and jaw joints are common causes of headaches

 - core neck muscle re-training

 - massage/soft tissue mobilisation – the release of tension or trigger points in muscles is very successful in treating cervical headaches

 Sciatica describes pain felt along the sciatic nerve, which runs from your lower back, down through the buttock, hamstrings and into the lower leg.

 Our physiotherapists manage sciatica in a number of ways.
 First, we address the pain and inflammation, then we begin to restore normal flexibility, posture and strength in your legs through exercises specific to your needs.

-Our physiotherapists will provide you with self-management techniques to help you to return to your sporting or leisure activities without sciatica.
+Our physiotherapists will provide you with self-management techniques to help you return to your sporting or leisure activities without sciatica.

 Arthritis & Joint Pain